faasm/faasmjs/README.md

 Faasm functions make "chained" calls to other functions to perform parallel processing and offload work.
-This chaining is fundamental to implementing more complex serverless applications and is a fundamental part of the Faasm runtime.
+This chaining is fundamental to implementing more complex serverless applications and is a key part of the Faasm runtime.

-In the browser-based context we have a single Faasm function executing in a Javascript Web Worker, which makes chained calls over the network to an underlying Faasm cluster.
-These functions can themselves make further chained calls within the cluster.
+In the browser-based context we have a single Faasm function written as a WebAssembly binary, executing in a Javascript Web Worker.
+This makes chained calls over the network to an underlying Faasm cluster.
+Functions in the cluster can then make further chained calls.

 The browser-based function is free to await the results of these chained calls, or to continue its execution.